-Cyber attacks have become more frequent in the last few years, and all organizations that store data must have a comprehensive data protection strategy to mitigate the risks arising due to vulnerabilities.
+Cyber-attacks have become more frequent in the last few years, and all organizations that store data must have a comprehensive data protection strategy to mitigate the risks arising due to vulnerabilities.

 Vulnerability and its manifold triggers have alarmed Network Administrators and System Administrators, alike.
 And, with digital transformation, vulnerability has also emerged as a serious security concern for Data Administrators.
-The organizations’ growing focus on digital transformation, in general, has largely pushed the Big Data realm with massive generation of user data which is difficult to manage and secure.
+The organizations’ growing focus on digital transformation, in general, has largely pushed the Big Data realm with the massive generation of user data which is difficult to manage and secure.
 Consequently, this has exposed numerous loopholes for cyber attackers to gain unauthorized access to sensitive information on a network or standalone system.

 What is Vulnerability?